mbodm/WAUZ/README.md

 - Press the "Unzip" button.
 - Hint: Bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, after clicking the bookmark.
 This helps a lot to get all the latest addon versions very fast, without much effort, and you quickly have all of them in a single folder.
 The process of manually unzipping them is way more time consuming.
 But that´s the moment when WAUZ comes to rescue. :wink:

+WAUZ is just a typical ".exe" file Windows application.
+Just download the newest release, unzip and run it.
+That´s it.
+No installer, setup or something like that.

 ### Why it exists
 I developed a download manager for World of Warcraft addons, called [WADM](https://github.com/mbodm/wadm), over a decade ago.
 For many many years WADM handled all of my addon updating needs with ease.
 But since Curse/Overwolf changed their political stance, alternative download managers (like mine, Ajour, WowUp, or others) no longer works with the https://www.curseforge.com site, or their REST web service.
 The only option is to use their own addon download manager.
 Many of us don´t want that, for different reasons.